• Skip to primary navigation

 • 1 tablespoon coconut oil

-thick slices- seeds removed and skin removed- can exchange with butternut or acorn squash
+2 inch thick slices- (about ½ of a whole kabocha.
+Seeds removed and skin removed- can exchange with butternut or acorn squash

 • ¼ teaspoon garlic salt